 Denali National Park and Preserve includes the central, highest portion of the Alaska Range, together with many of the glaciers and glacial valleys running southwards out of the range.
-The terrain spans boreal forest and arctic tundra.
+The terrain spans boreal forest and Arctic tundra.
 More than 650 species of flowering plants, shrubs, lichen and moss comprise the vegetation of the park, while coniferous trees, birch and aspen grow in the lowlands.
 Only plants adapted to long, cold winters and short growing seasons can survive in this subarctic wilderness.
-Landslides, glacially-fed braided rivers and moving glaciers define the ever-changing landscape of the park.
+Glacially-fed braided rivers, landslides and moving glaciers define the ever-changing landscape of the park.

 Denali is reached at Mile 237 of the George Parks and at its entrance area is Riley Creek Campground, the Alaska Railroad station, the Denali Visitor Center, the interesting Murie Science and Learning Center and Wilderness Access Center (WAC), which serves as the park's transport hub and campground-reservation center.
 From the entrance the 92-mile Park Road heads west through the heart of Denali, passing Eielson Visitor Center and five backcountry campgrounds including Wonder Lake Campground where on a clear day campers enjoy a reflection of Denali on the mirrored surface of the lake.
 The road ends at the old mining settlement of Kantishna, now the site of several wilderness lodges.